Ewert-Technologies/notarytool-kotlin/README.md

 ### Pre-Requisites

-In order to notarize an application, you need to have an Apple Developer ID account with access to App Store Connect.
+To be able to notarize an application on macOS, you need to have an Apple Developer ID account with access to App Store Connect.
 In order to make calls to the Notary API, you first need to create an API Key,
 see: [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) for instructions.
 After creating an API key, you should have the following information: